Inside Canada’s most famous flower festival

-With more than 120 flower beds and 100 tulip varieties, the Canadian Tulip Festival is surely the most colourful event in the country.
-This Ottawa-based celebration features more than one million gorgeous bulbs, equaling 14,000 m² of blooms (or, in Canadian terms, enough to cover nine NHL arenas).
+The Canadian Tulip Festival is surely the most colourful event in the country.
+This Ottawa-based celebration showcases more 100 tulip varieties, spread across 120 flower beds, amounting to 14,000 m² of blooms (or, in Canadian terms, enough to cover nine NHL arenas).
 And it all started as a gesture of heartfelt thanks.

 During World War II, Canada was a safe haven for Dutch Princess Juliana and her children, including Princess Margriet, born at Ottawa’s Civic Hospital.
 In 1945, the Dutch government sent 100,000 tulip bulbs to Canada to express their gratitude.
 Princess Juliana followed suit, donating an additional 20,500 bulbs the next year.
 From these early gifts, a rich tradition was born.

-The Canadian Tulip Festival marks its 70th anniversary in 2022.
-After subdued celebrations in recent years due to the COVID-19 pandemic, the Ottawa-based festival is back this May with a robust lineup of in-person events.
+The Canadian Tulip Festival marks its 71st anniversary in 2023, with a robust lineup of events.
 One of the highlights is a new “Tulips At Night” program.
 Solar-powered lighting will extend the viewing hours on select flower beds and free outdoor movies will play every night.
-Additionally, visitors will be able to explore a new 1,100-metre blacklight experience along the Dow’s Lake Boardwalk.
-Fluorescent inks and blacklights will come together to offer a new artistic interpretation of what the tulips mean to the city.
-A virtual program is on hand to augment live events and minimize any pandemic-related interruptions.
+Additionally, visitors will be able to explore a blacklight experience along the Dow’s Lake Boardwalk.
+Here, fluorescent inks and blacklights will come together to offer a new artistic interpretation of what the tulips mean to the city.

-Before the tulips bloom, it’s time to brush up on your knowledge.
-Here are some little-known facts about the Canadian Tulip Festival.
+Before the tulips bloom, it’s time to brush up on your Tulip Festival trivia, from its fascinating roots to its modern-day claims-to-fame.

 The first tulips were not gifted by royalty